Gabriel Paletta

-Gabriel Alejandro Paletta ([paˈletta]; born 15 February 1986) is a professional footballer who plays as a centre-back.
+Gabriel Alejandro Paletta ([paˈletta]; born 15 February 1986) is a former professional footballer who played as a centre-back.

 Born in Argentina to parents of Italian descent, Paletta represented his birth nation at the under-20 level, participating in the 2005 FIFA World Youth Championship in the Netherlands.
 He started all seven matches as Argentina won the title.
 In 2014, Paletta was called up to the Italy national team and made his debut in a friendly against Spain.
 He represented Italy at the FIFA World Cup later that year.

 Club career

 Banfield

 Paletta came through the youth divisions of Banfield and reached the first team in 2005.
 When Banfield qualified for the knockout stages of the Copa Libertadores, they altered their 25-man squad for the event to include Paletta and immediately threw him into action against the Colombian team Independiente Medellín.
 Paletta played well and Banfield progressed, but Paletta was to play no further part in the tournament after being called up to the Argentina under-20 team to participate in the 2005 FIFA World Youth Championship.